Kubb Tournament

 The Recreational Kubb Tournament is same kubb tournament you’ve come to know and love since 2012 – free beer ticket and all!

 Teams are placed in groups of four.
 Teams must consist of at least three players with a maximum of six players.
 Not all players on each team are required to throw on every turn, however no single player may throw more than two batons.
 All matches will follow U.S. Championship Rules.
-Teams will play three matches in the Round Robin, one against each of the other three teams in their group.
-Teams will then be seeded into a bracket based on their Round Robin Results.
-Teams losing their first knockout match are eliminated.
-Teams are guaranteed 4 matches.
+Teams will all play a total of 6 games, a bracket will be posted at registration for information on who you play next and what place you’re in as the games progress.

-Utepils Beer!
-All skiers get one free drink ticket (beer or soda) to use at the finish inside the Trailhead!
-Please have ID available if you’re wanting a beer.
+Refreshments!
+All skiers get one free Utepils beer (21+) or NA beer or soda at the finish party inside the Trailhead!
+Please have ID available.
 Additional beer may be purchased on site by participants or spectators.

 Chili!
 For years, the Loppet has served Captain Ken’s Chili at the finish line.
-It is our goal to do that again in 2025.
 Just what a tired biker needs to start the recovery process!

 Sponsors!
 Our sponsors help make everything happen and better!
 Please visit and thank them for their support.
 We are sure you will have some fun with them, too!